Initial attractiveness

 The initial attractiveness is a possible extension of the Barabási–Albert model (preferential attachment model).
 The Barabási–Albert model generates scale-free networks where the degree distribution can be described by a pure power law.
 However, the degree distribution of most real life networks cannot be described by a power law solely.
-The most common discrepancies regarding the degree distribution found in real networks are the high degree cut-off (or structural cut-off) and the low degree cut-off.
-The inclusion of initial attractiveness in the Barabási–Albert model addresses the low-degree cut-off phenomenon.
+The most common discrepancies regarding the degree distribution found in real networks are the high degree cut-off (or structural cut-off) and the low degree saturation.
+The inclusion of initial attractiveness in the Barabási–Albert model addresses the low-degree saturation phenomenon.

+Intuitively, it also makes sense since when moving to a new city you can still make new connections even though you don't know anyone.
+But in the Barabási–Albert model a node that has degree zero has probability 0 of garnering new connections.
+With initial attractiveness you always have a residual "attractiveness" irrespective of how many connections you already have.

 Definition

 The Barabási–Albert model defines the following linear preferential attachment rule: $\Pi\left(k_i\right)=\frac{k_i}{\sum_j k_j}$.
 This would imply that the probability that a new node will attach to a node that has a zero degree is zero – $\Pi(0)=0$.
 The preferential attachment function of the Barabási–Albert model can be modified as follows: $\Pi(k)=A+k$ as proposed by Dorogovtsev-Mendes-Samukhin.
 The constant $A$ denotes the initial attractiveness of the node.
 From this the preferential attachment rule with initial attractiveness comes as:

 Based on this attachment rule it can be inferred that: $\Pi(0)\sim A$.
 This means that even isolated nodes with $\Pi(0)$ have a chance to obtain connections with the newly arriving nodes.